section-engineering-education/engineering-education/articles/devops-pipelines-automation-with-cloud-build-and-triggers/index.md

 - [Conclusion](#conclusion)

 ### Prerequisites
-To follow along this tutorial with ease, one should have the following:
+To follow along with this tutorial with ease, one should have the following:
 - Have a basic understanding of Git repository and programming languages like Python.
 - Have installed [Python](https://www.python.org/downloads/).
 - Have installed an IDE or code editor, preferably [Visual Studio Code](https://code.visualstudio.com/download).